davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

     A 6-bit unsigned integer constant.

   CnL
-    Ones complement of a 6-bit unsigned integer constant.
+    One's complement of a 6-bit unsigned integer constant.

   CmL
-    Twos complement of a 6-bit unsigned integer constant.
+    Two's complement of a 6-bit unsigned integer constant.

   M
     A 5-bit unsigned integer constant.